geg2102/nvim-python-repl/README.md

 ### Options
 The only option for now is whether to execute the given expression on send.
-By default this is set to true, but this can be toggled with `<leader>e`.
+By default this is set to true, but this can be toggled with `<leader>e` or `:ToggleExecuteOnSend`.
 You can also change  the default behavior with